test

 • Cyprus ranks high for healthcare and quality of life.

-• A public healthcare system called the General Health System (GHS or GeSy, Greek: Γενικό Σύστημα Υγείας (ΓεΣΥ)) is available to Cypriot, EU/ EEA, and third-country nationals (TCNs) with a valid residence permit.
+• A public healthcare system called the General Health System (GHS or GeSY, Greek: Γενικό Σύστημα Υγείας (ΓεΣΥ)) is available to Cypriot, EU/ EEA, and third-country nationals (TCNs) with a valid residence permit.

 • Private healthcare is also available and is usually of high standard.